devopness/devopness/docs/legal/privacy-policy.md

 We honor Do Not Track signals and do not track, plant cookies, or use advertising when a Do Not Track browser mechanism is in place.
 Do Not Track is a preference you can set in your web browser to inform websites that you do not want to be tracked.

-You can enable or disable Do Not Track by visiting the Preferences or Settings page of your web browser.<br><br>
+You can enable or disable Do Not Track by visiting the Preferences or Settings page of your web browser.

 ## 12. Your Data Protection Rights under the California Consumer Privacy Act (CCPA)